 |Dr. Adrianne Hakes, Vice Presidentemail@example.com|

 A career educator, Adrianne Hakes moved to Oceanside in 1975 from the San Fernando Valley with her husband and their five children, Michael, Carolyn, Beth, Gary and David.
 All five graduated from El Camino High School; three of her 10 grandchildren also graduated from Oceanside schools.
-Adrianne earned a Bachelor of Arts in Child Psychology, a master’s in Child Growth and Development, an Educational Specialist degree and a doctorate in Curriculum and Instruction.
+Adrianne earned a Bachelor of Arts in Child Psychology, a Master’s in Child Growth and Development, an Educational Specialist degree and a doctorate in Curriculum and Instruction.
 She started teaching for Los Angeles Unified in its Children Centers Division.
 After moving to Oceanside, she taught at El Camino High until her youngest graduated, before moving into administration.
 She retired as a superintendent of a Regional Occupational Program (ROP) which was a joint powers partnership with four school districts.
 An OUSD school board member since 2000, she has worked to improve academic standards for all students.
 She is a strong supporter of music and art programs, and recently has become active in fighting childhood obesity.
-Dr. Hakes represents the district on the North Coastal Consortium for Special Education Trustee Review Committee.
-She is a member of the American Association of University Women, Carlsbad, Oceanside, Vista branch, the Oceanside Pacific Kiwanis, Chamber of Commerce Education Committee, and serves on the Oceanside City Library Board.
+Dr. Hakes represents the district at the Legislative Action Network (LAN) meetings, and is a delegate for Region 17 for the California School Board Association (CSBA).
+She serves on the Oceanside Library Board, is an active member of the American Association of University Women, Carlsbad, Oceanside, Vista Branch, and is a member of the grants committee for the Oceanside Charitable Foundation.

 |Robert "Camo" Gleisberg, Clerk of the Boardfirstname.lastname@example.org|